If you, like me, have a Synology NAS at home, you might want to offload some files from your other servers as a backup.

 SSH to the external server with an appropriate user that has access to the content that you would like to back up and use the following command:

 Follow the instructions to have what I like to call a key and keyhole generated.
+Do not set a passphrase, as the passphrase will then be needed in the rsync command.

 The key is named id_rsa and the keyhole is named id_rsa.pub.
 They are put into your currently logged on users .ssh folder, which you can access by entering: